thushanthyshanthakumar-max/AMS/README.md

    - Click "Create Group"
    - Enter group name (e.g., "Class 10A")

-2. **Add Teachers**
+2. **Add Lecturers**
-   - Navigate to Teachers page
+   - Navigate to Lecturers page
-   - Click "Add Teacher"
+   - Click "Add Lecturer"
-   - Fill in teacher details
+   - Fill in lecturer details
    - System generates username and password
-   - Provide credentials to teacher
+   - Provide credentials to lecturer

 3. **Add Students**
    - Navigate to Students page
    - Click "Add Student"
    - Fill in student details and select group

-4. **Assign Teachers to Groups**
+4. **Assign Lecturers to Groups**
    - Navigate to Groups page
    - Click "View" on a group
-   - Select teacher from dropdown and click "Assign Teacher"
+   - Select lecturer from dropdown and click "Assign Lecturer"

 5. **Create Partitions**
    - Navigate to Partitions page